Xinyu-Yi/PIP/readme.md

 The pose/translation evaluation results for DIP-IMU and TotalCapture test datasets will be printed/drawn.

+### Live Demo

+The live demo codes are on the `livedemo` branch.
+Please checkout this branch.

 ### About the codes

 The authors are too busy to clean up/rewrite the codes.
 Here are some useful tips: